jacksen30/100-Days-of-Code--2024/README.md

 ### Additional Activities:

 - Continued reading the eBook *Ten Ways to Make Money as a Developer* by Florin Pop (25 minutes)

+## Day 12 - 11th June 2024

+### Learning Platform: Brilliant.com

+Unfortunatley I didnt manage my time very well today and was disappoionted with the little time and effot I did manage to commit to my #100 days of Code Journey.
+Today consisted of some further revison and practice challenges related to Conditional Statements and While loops and also 25 minutes of Reading of *Ten Ways to Make Money as a Developer* by Florin Pop (25 minutes)

+Moving forward I hope to have much better focused days as achieving consistency with my studies and daily coding is something that is super important to me.